-- not leaving hoses attached or submerged in unsafe water such as fertilizer or cleaning solution.
+- DO NOT leave hoses attached or submerged in unsafe water such as fertilizer or cleaning solution.

-- confirming that anti-siphon type irrigation valves are installed on irrigation valves.
+- Confirm that anti-siphon type irrigation valves are installed on irrigation valves.

-- installing a hose bib vacuum breaker.
-Please note: most new homes are already equipped with anti-siphon faucets.
+- Install a hose bib vacuum breaker.
+Please note that most new homes are already equipped with anti-siphon faucets.

-Backflow related inquiries, concerns, or Test Maintenance Report Forms can be sent to email@example.com
+Backflow related inquiries, concerns and/or Test Maintenance Reports can be emailed to firstname.lastname@example.org.